MLB Rumors: Phillies Losing Interest In Bryce Harper? ‘We’ve Spent Plenty Of Money,’ GM Tells ‘New York Times’

 The Phillies also added an elite catcher, J.T.
 Realmuto, in a trade with the Miami Marlins, as well as hard-throwing reliever David Robertson and shortstop Jean Segura.

 Earlier in the offseason, team owner John Middleton announced that he would be willing to “be a little stupid,” in spending free-agent cash this offseason.
-But now, according to the Washington Post, Klentak has told reporters “Sometimes you have to be willing to walk away,” as the Phillies did in their chase of the offseason’s other sought-after free agent, infielder Manny Machado, who ended up signing a $300 million contract with the San Diego Padres.
+But now, according to the Washington Post, Klentak has told reporters “sometimes you have to be willing to walk away,” as the Phillies did in their chase of the offseason’s other sought-after free agent, infielder Manny Machado, who ended up signing a $300 million contract with the San Diego Padres.

 “I’m well aware of the perception this offseason,” Klentak told the Times.
 “I would shift the focus to the body of work in our offseason.
 We’ve spent about $180 million.
 We’ve spent plenty of money.”